AllKind/ipset_list/README.md

 - `ipset_list -m -Oi packets:0`     - show members of all sets which have a packet count of 0.
 - `ipset_list -m -Oi "packets:>100" -Oi "bytes:>1024"`     - show members of all sets which have a packet count greater than 100 and a byte count greater than 1024.
 - `ipset_list -n -Ca "foo*"`    - show only set names matching the glob "foo*" and enable all counters.
+- `ipset_list -Hi "markmask:>=0x0000beef" -Hi timeout:\!10000`    - show only sets with the header 'Header' fields containing a markmask greater or equal to 0x0000beef and a timeout which is not 10000.